jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Brewer and Nash Model**:
   - AKA "ethical wall", and "cone of silence"
-  - created to permit access controls to change dynamically based on a user's previous activity
+  - Primarily used to prevent conflicts of interest, by restricting access to information that could create a conflict; created to permit access controls that change dynamically based on a user's previous activity
 - **Goguen-Meseguer Model**:
   - An integrity model
   - Foundation of noninterference conceptual theories